By Amy Tan, @ 10 pages (1989).

 This story is a breeze to read.
 It flows and carries you along with it.
 Its theme and promise are contained in the first sentence: “I was six when my mother taught me the art of invisible strength.”

-All of a sudden, I want to learn more.
+Suddenly, I want to learn more.
 What is invisible strength?
 What is its art?
 The mother must be very wise.
 We know that this is a story about a mother-daughter relationship.
 What a great first line.

 Later, we see the protagonist, the daughter, learning how to get what she wants, tapping into invisible strength: